There are three main elements when it comes to REXYGEN licensing mechanism:

 - The licence key (SiteKey) is independent from operating system, you can reinstall your device with the newest OS image as needed and you just re-enter the SiteKey when connecting to the device for the first time in REXYGEN Studio.

-- If you need to replace the storage medium (a hard disk drive or an SD card), you can do so, but in that case, the hardware identifier (SiteID) changes and you need to reactivate your licence key (SiteKey).
+- If you need to replace the storage medium (a hard disk drive or an SD card), you can do so, but in that case, the hardware identifier (SiteID) changes and you need to reactivate your licence key (SiteKey) via REXYGEN licensing server where you can manage all your licences.
 This will result in a new SiteKey.
 That way you can have e.g. 2 SD cards for a single Raspberry Pi, both with a valid licence.
 This is useful in case of a failure, which prevents the system from booting up.
 Some of our users keep a spare SD card with a valid licence next to their running Raspberry Pi, so that they can have a backup version up&running in a few seconds.

 - The hardware identifier (SiteID) may also change if new hardware is connected to your device (typically USB WiFi dongles or Ethernet adapters), but this does not affect the validity of your licence key (SiteKey).